 - Energy used during physical activity: Exactly what it sounds like!
 What’s interesting about this is that “activity” here includes anything - from planned exercise like running or playing an outdoor sport, to incidental things like hanging washed clothes or even fidgeting; it can constitute anywhere between 15 to 30% of the energy we use every day .

-Naturally, this isn’t an ideal situation, since this leads to an accumulation of fat in the body.
+Naturally, this isn’t an ideal situation, since it leads to an accumulation of fat in the body.
 Let’s have a look at what affects our metabolic rate and how we can increase it.

-That said, there are 2 things that we can actively do to improve our metabolism:
+That said, there are 2 things that we can actively do to improve metabolism:

 1. Building more muscle